 The Environmental Education Center is handicap accessible; if special assistance is needed, arrangements can be made to tour the quarry.
 Admission is $2.50 per person, but it’s well worth it to borrow a trail guide and explore one or more of the five self-guided, short walks through the quarries and hammocks.
 Most trails have exposed roots; some have cactus and poisonwood trees.
 As with all walks through fragile ecosystems, stay on designated trails, and since this is southern Florida, bring mosquito repellant.

-As a reminder -- THE EDUCATION CENTER IS OPEN ONLY ON FRIDAY, SATURDAY AND SUNDAY, from 9 a.m. to 5 p.m., and some of the info you need for the following questions is located INSIDE the Education Center!
+As a reminder -- THE EDUCATION CENTER IS OPEN ONLY THURSDAY THRU MONDAY, (closed Tuesdays & Wednesdays), from 8 a.m. to 5 p.m., and some of the info you need for the following questions is located INSIDE the Education Center!

 TO GET CREDIT FOR THIS FIND: